jacurtis/liveproject-terraform/outline.md

 **4. Create a public route and associate it with all three public subnets**

 **5. Create three private routes so there is one for each availability zone.
 Each private route will then be associated with its app and DB subnets accordingly.**

+### Task \#3: Bastion Hosts and Testing Connectivity

+**1. Create an EC2 instance in each app AZ to act as a Bastion**

+**2. Create three bastion hosts**

+- Add one in each public AZ
+- Allow port 22 access to the Bastions

+**3. Allow only Bastions to connect to app instances**

+- This will be via a Security Group attached to the app instances that only allow connections from the Bastion SG

+**4. Test access manually using SSH**

+- Log into Bastion host and then jump to app instance

+**5. Test external access from app instances**

+- Be able to `ping 1.1.1.1` from the app instance
+- Be able to run `sudo yum install` from app instance